dr-leo/pandaSDMX/description.rst

 * pythonic representation of the SDMX information model
 * find dataflows by name or description in multiple languages if available
-* read and write local files for offline use
+* read and write files including zip archives for offline use
 * writer transforming SDMX generic datasets into multi-indexed pandas DataFrames or Series of observations and attributes
 * extensible through custom readers and writers for alternative input and output formats of data and metadata